Skip to main content

 “And between us, we all managed to get several blisters,” Dave added.
 “Who knew fire boots weren’t good for walking 20 miles in?”

-If you’d like to donate, please visit the JustGiving fundraising page.
+If you’d like to donate, please visit the JustGiving fundraising page(link is external).
 Keep an eye out for their future challenges!

 Clyst St George Fire Station